-Impact classification Ground-borne sound level dB L {pASmax} Description ^a Existing example (where there are similar levels of ground-borne noise) 2 Negligible <35 The passage of trains may be audible to particularly sensitive people during quiet periods of the day in rooms with low background noise.
+Impact classification Ground-borne sound level dB L pASmax Description Existing example (where there are similar levels of ground-borne noise) Negligible <35 The passage of trains may be audible to particularly sensitive people during quiet periods of the day in rooms with low background noise.
 Very unlikely to cause complaint.
-Recent rail tunnels such as Jubilee Line Extension and HS1.
-HS Low 35-39 The passage of trains may be audible particularly during quieter periods of the day such as evening or early morning.
+Low 35-39 The passage of trains may be audible particularly during quieter periods of the day such as evening or early morning.
 Level of annoyance is likely to be low with few complaints.
 Ground floor room 20-70 metres from London Underground Limited tunnel.
 Levels dependent on tunnel depth, ground-type and train speed.
-3 LOAEL Medium The passage of trains is likely to be audible regardless of the time of day.
+Medium 40-44 The passage of trains is likely to be audible regardless of the time of day.
 Levels likely to give rise to some annoyance during quieter periods of the day.
 There may be some complaints.
 Ground floor room 10-40 metres from London Underground Limited tunnel.
-Levels dependent on tunnel depth and ground-type.3 HS High 45-49 Noise from the passage of trains will tend to be prominent and give rise to annoyance regardless of time of day.
+Levels dependent on tunnel depth and ground-type.3 High 45-49 Noise from the passage of trains will tend to be prominent and give rise to annoyance regardless of time of day.
 It is likely that there will be some complaints.
 Directly above some atypical existing London Underground Limited lines (e.g. shallow tunnel with poor quality jointed rails).
-SOAE Very high >49 During the passage of trains ground- borne noise will probably dominate above noise from other sources (road traffic etc).
+Very high >49 During the passage of trains ground- borne noise will probably dominate above noise from other sources (road traffic etc).
 Considerable annoyance likely throughout the day and night.
 There may be some sleep disturbance.
 Complaints very likely.
 Directly above some exceptional sections of existing London Underground lines (e.g. extremely shallow tunnel with very poor quality jointed rails).